peterWSU109/ThermalPi/README.md

 3) Code - The code that adjusts for mismatched FOVs of the thermal camera and conventional camera is very basic.
 Could be written much better to adjust for lens distortion

 ## Basic Installation
 ### Setting up the thermal camera
 There are many guides online for setting up the MLX90640 thermal camera on the Raspberry Pi.
+These guides will discuss both how to physically connect the thermal camera to Pi and the necessary software packages.

+1) A very detailed written guide can be found here [adafruit-mlx90640-ir-thermal-camera](https://learn.adafruit.com/adafruit-mlx90640-ir-thermal-camera)
-A quick and fast guide uploaded by Smart Home Everything is here https://www.youtube.com/watch?v=XRwbcsbh33w.
+2) A quick and fast guide uploaded by Smart Home Everything is here https://www.youtube.com/watch?v=XRwbcsbh33w.
-However I thought it might be nice to have exact steps laid out

-#### Type the following into terminal to install the necessary packages:
+#### A quick list of commands to get the necessary packages
 1) sudo apt install python3-scipy
 2) sudo apt install python3-numpy
 3) sudo apt install python-smbus